 Two weeks ago today, life was completely normal.
-I had two beautiful, seemingly healthy little girls, stressed out only over little things like keeping the house clean, and had just made the decision to quit my part-time job to be at home full time with my babies.
+I had two beautiful, seemingly healthy little girls, and had just made the decision to quit my part-time job to be at home full time with my babies.
 Even though I had a three year old and a newborn, life wasn’t as hard as I thought it was going to be.

 Sadie was proving herself to be the perfect baby.
 She’s a great sleeper, only fusses when she really needs something, gives out smiles constantly, is extremely laid back, and just has the sweetest little personality.
 All babies are sweet, but there’s just something special about her.
 If all babies were as easy as she is, I wouldn’t be able to stop having them!

 A few weeks ago I started to notice that Sadie had a really exaggerated startle reflex.
 At times, she would do it over and over again, even if there was nothing around to give her a reason to.
 Her eyes would get really wide when her arms went out, almost like she was scared of something.
 Carli never did anything like that, but I just figured Sadie was really sensitive.
 Babies have such an underdeveloped nervous system anyways and make weird movements all the time.
 I didn’t think anything of it.

 My mom visited a couple weeks ago, and she also noticed Sadie making these movements.
 She also thought she was just doing the startle reflex all newborns do, but thought it was odd that she would do it numerous times before she stopped.
 Again, we just blamed it on an underdeveloped nervous system and normal reflexes.